andreas-schoch/dominoscript/readme.md

 - If the address argument is out of bounds, an `InvalidAddressError` is thrown.

-- If the value argument is not within 0-48, an `InvalidValueError` is thrown.
+- If the value argument is not within 0-48, an `InvalidDominoValueError` is thrown.

-- If the address of the other domino half is out of bounds, an `InvalidValueError` is thrown.
+- If the address of the other domino half is out of bounds, an `AddressError` is thrown.

 #### `RESERVED_6_2`
 <img src="assets/horizontal/6-2.png" alt="Domino" width="128">